MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/04/devtools-101.md

 In previous versions of Microsoft Edge, if you were hosting large sourcemap files on your server or in [Azure Artifacts symbol server](../../../javascript/publish-source-maps-to-azure.md), DevTools would fetch these sourcemaps every time the page refreshed.
 Fetching these sourcemaps repeatedly created additional network requests for DevTools and slowed down debugging time.

 In Microsoft Edge 101, DevTools caches sourcemaps by using IndexedDB.
-Upon refreshing the page, sourcemaps are now served from the IndexedDB cache instead of being requested again from your server or Azure Artifacts symbol server.
+Upon refreshing the page, sourcemaps are now served from the [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) cache, instead of being requested again from your server or Azure Artifacts symbol server.
 Use the **Load status** column in the [Source Maps Monitor tool](../../../source-maps-monitor/source-maps-monitor-tool.md) to verify that sourcemaps are being loaded from the cache.
 To clear the IndexedDB cache and force DevTools to reload sourcemaps, run the **Clear source maps cache** command in the [Command Menu](../../../command-menu/index.md).

 When you first load the webpage, the **Source Maps Monitor** tool shows that the sourcemaps aren't cached yet: